-HPH 563 Cost Benefit &Cost Effectiveness Analysis
+HPH 563 Cost Benefit & Cost Effectiveness Analysis

 The course will introduce the uses and conduct of cost benefit and cost effectiveness analyses as decision-making aids in the health care research.
 It will provide students with an understanding of the roles and limitations of cost benefit and cost effectiveness analyses and criteria for evaluating those studies.
 Critical issues regarding measuring cost and effectiveness, evaluating outcomes, discounting, and dealing with uncertainty will be discussed.
 Prerequisite: HPH 507 and HPH 562

-2 credits, Fall Term, Professor J. Rizzo
+2 credits, Term Varies, Professor J. Rizzo

 HPH 564 Qualitative Methods